imrankhan17/imrankhan17.github.io/pages/Solving the secretary problem with Python.md

 ![](figs/fig1.png)

 We can see that candidate no. 1 is chosen most often.
-In fact the distribution is heavily weighted towards the best few candidates, so even if you don't get the very best there is a high chance you will select one of the top 10% of candidates.
+In fact the distribution is heavily skewed towards the best few candidates, so even if you don't get the very best there is a high chance you will select one of the top 10% of candidates.
 This is further illustrated by the plotting the cumulative density function of this distribution.

 ```python
 plt.figure(figsize=(10, 6))